Scar: Keloid

 Keloid scars are a more serious form of excessive scarring, because they can grow indefinitely into large, tumorous (although benign) neoplasms.

 Hypertrophic scars are often distinguished from keloid scars by their lack of growth outside the original wound area, but this commonly taught distinction can lead to confusion.

 Keloid scars can occur on anyone, but they are most common in dark-skinned people.
-They can be caused by surgery, accident, acne or, sometimes, body piercings.
+They can be caused by surgery, cuts, accident, acne or, sometimes, body piercings.
 In some people, keloid scars form spontaneously.
 Although they can be a cosmetic problem, keloid scars are only inert masses of collagen and therefore completely harmless and not cancerous.
 However, they can be itchy or painful in some individuals.
 They tend to be most common on the shoulders and chest.
 Hypertrophic scars and keloids tend to be more common in wounds closed by secondary intention.
 Surgical removal of keloid is risky and may exacerbate the condition and worsening of the keloid.